DS-Homebrew/nds-bootstrap/README.md

 # Frontends

-In order to use this, you'll need to get a frontend.
-Here are some frontends that we recommend:
+In order to use this, you'll need to get a frontend:
-- [TWLoader(Discontinued)](https://github.com/Robz8/TWLoader) is a CTR-mode GUI that looks and feels like the Nintendo DS<sup>i</sup> menu, but the theme can be changed to R4 or akmenu/Wood.
+- [DSiMenu++](https://github.com/Robz8/SRLoader) (recommended) is an open-source DSi Menu upgrade/replacement for DS/DSi/3DS.
-- [nds-hb-menu](https://github.com/ahezard/nds-hb-menu/releases) is another 3DS frontend, but based off the Nintendo DS<sup>i</sup> homebrew menu.
+- [TWLoader](https://github.com/Robz8/TWLoader) is a discontinued 3DS frontend.
-- [DSIMenuPlusPlus](https://github.com/Robz8/SRLoader) is a port of the dsi menu to the 3ds,and ds<sup>i</sup>.
+- [nds-hb-menu](https://github.com/ahezard/nds-hb-menu) is a 3DS frontend based off the Nintendo DSi homebrew menu.